Science

 Advanced Biology

 Building on the framework of the full-year Honors Biology course, this semester-long elective provides an opportunity for further and deeper exploration of the biological sciences using a more thematic approach.
 There are four major units of study, each connecting prior knowledge and new advanced topics, including: evolution, energetics, information storage & transmission, and system interactions.
-Students have opportunities to further develop the science process skills they gained in Honors Biology, including a suite of microbiology skills (aseptic technique, preparing growth media, plating & identifying various bacteria, and genetic transformation) as well as investigations of photosynthesis in algal beads, fermentation of root beer, transpiration in plants, and soil ecology.
-Learning resources include guided notes, student-centered discussion, case studies, primary literature, modeling, and the college-level textbook Campbell Biology: 11th edition.
+The course will use microbiolgy concepts to connect these four units of study and the laboratory investigations.
+Students will further develop the science process skills they gained in Honors Biology in inquiry-based laboratories, primary literature, modeling, student-centered discussion, and a capstone project that will result in a formal lab report and presentation.
+The college-level textbook Campbell Biology: 11th edition is the supporting text for the class.
 Completion of this course may support preparation for the AP examination in Biology.

 Advanced Chemistry